 |Mode||J4||J5 Fow-GND||J5 Rev-GND|

 Now additionally connect 12V and (optional) -12V power.
 Make sure all power supply “GNDs” (when using floating outputs) are connected.
 Be aware of the polarisation.
-Measure with highZ as the negative voltage is not regulated (reminder: PIN diode is reverse will block the current).
+Measure with HighZ as the negative voltage is not regulated (reminder: PIN diode is reverse will block the current).

 Measure the voltages on J1.